As autumn comes to an end, the colder days and chilly nights start to set in.

 What Foods and Drinks Will Inhibit or Lower My Immune System?

-- If your freezer is without power, of course the ice will melt, the foods will quickly start to defrost, smell and grow mould.
+- If your freezer is without power, the ice will melt, the foods will quickly start to defrost, smell and grow mould.

 You need the environment right for anything to function optimally.
 If you don’t have the right environment for your body, you get sick too.
 How many of these problems sound familiar on a regular basis?